Frequently Asked Questions

 Do Not Call / Do Not Disturb Registries

-While Vanuatu does not maintain an official Do Not Call registry, businesses should:
+Vanuatu doesn't maintain an official Do Not Call registry, but you should:

 Time Zone Sensitivity